 Kids are fascinated by everything – except the task at hand.
 One of the hardest parts of being a teacher is keeping a class full of students engaged.
-Most teachers have a hard enough time engaging students individually or in small groups, much less when there are 20-30+ kids learning together as one.
+Most teachers have a hard enough time engaging students individually or in small groups with traditional classroom management strategies, much less when there are 20-30+ kids learning together as one.
 If you lose the attention of a few students, they risk falling behind.
 You also risk losing the focus of the entire class if these distracted kids pull away the attention of their peers.

 Fortunately, there are a few tools you can pull out of your box to regain the attention of your students and hold it – even during the most challenging of lessons.
 Tap into these classroom management strategies to keep students focused and on task.